ZKNoxHQ/blog/posts/integrating_7702_hws_090525.md

 ### I/O documentation

-I/O parameters are self described by the Protocol Buffers messages
+I/O parameters are self described by the Protocol Buffers messages.

 ### Building the device application